chinchalinchin/being-and-death/01_being.md

 A Being cannot _be_ without the phantom of Death haunting its every step through time.
 Only in the sequel, once reflective consciousness[^2] enters into the equation, do we ask whether or not a life always imperilled is worth living.

-Despite being the foundation of almost every human pathology, Death as a field of inquiry has received comparatively little analysis over the course of history, except in the medical sciences where it is treated clinically, i.e. as a `thing-in-itself`, to be catalogued and diagnosed along with all the other maladies and diseases and thus placed into a knowable relation with the rest of existence, or in the spiritual studies, where it is mythologized and understood only through metaphor, never as an experience that happens _to_ us.
+Despite being the foundation of almost every human pathology, Death as a field of inquiry has received comparatively little analysis over the course of history, except in the medical sciences where it is treated clinically, to be catalogued and diagnosed along with all the other maladies and diseases and thus placed into a knowable relation with the rest of Being, or in the spiritual studies, where it is mythologized and understood only through metaphor, never as an experience that happens _to_ us.

-There is a reason for this.
-Death as a subject is repellant to understanding.
+There is a reason for this: Death as a subject is repellant to individual understanding.
 Its very definition presupposes the limit of the knower; That is to say, Death is inherently unknowable.
 Death can only be understood through the mechanisms of analogy and metaphor, via the circuituous and torturous route of symbolism, for when we turn our attention directly to the object of Death it reveals itself as something which can not be found in Being.

-We can be aware that we will eventually die, we can perceive others passing from this world of existence, we can even in unique circumstances perceive the manner of our own Death, but that awareness will never be extended into Death itself.
+We can be aware that we will eventually die, we can perceive others passing from this world, we can even in unique circumstances perceive the manner of our own Death, but that awareness will never be extended into Death itself.
 Death is the point where awareness stops, if by "_awareness_" we mean `Being-in-the-world` (<sup><sub>see [below](#being)</sub></sup>).

 In this way, we mean Death exists beyond the limit of understanding; to make the relationship thus denoted more clear, we might coin the term `understanding-of-the-world`[^3], and posit Death as that which removes this from Being, and thus annihiliates Being.
 We see, as a result of the unknowability of Death, how the ontological necessity between Being and knowledge emerges.
-The provisional aim of this work is to show this unknowability ontologically precedes and conditions that of Being.
-Death, in its unknowability, illuminates.
+The provisional aim of this work is to show this unknowability metaphysically precedes and constrains Being, and that furthermore this constraint imposes upon Being an ontological character.
+Death, in the unknowability of its Nothingness, illuminates Being.

 Death then, while unapproachable, becomes a way to understand our own Being, for it shows us the domain of the problem, the problem being what it means _to be_.
 Death is `a priori` to Being, baked into all ontologies, even if they do not explicitly acknowledge it as such. _To be_ inherently contains the possibility of _not Being_.
-The `invariance` of Death is a fundamental constant of nature and thus provides the metric by which to [unpack existence into representative form](./02_towards_an_ontology_of_death.md#death-as-not-object).
+The `invariance` of Death is a fundamental constant of nature and thus provides a universal metric by which to [unpack existence into representative form](./02_death.md#death-as-not-object).

 To ask questions about a subject that perpetually recedes from all attempts to know it necessarily entails the admission up front that no answers can ever be conceived, much less perceived.
-The inevitable end result will be to arrive where we started, having gained Nothing, except perhaps understanding of what it means to be futile, which will anyway evaporate when we die; If any proposition can lay claim to human nature, this is it.
+The inevitable end result will be to arrive where we started, back in the here and now, having gained Nothing, except perhaps an understanding of what it means to be futile, which will anyway evaporate when we die; If any proposition can lay claim to human nature, this is it.

 It would seem, then, it does not matter which direction we choose to go, since we will always return to our starting point, no better or worse for having made the circuit.
 For this reason, the author recommends no one should read what follows.
 Instead, the reader is advised that going outside is by far a better course of action.

-[^1]: As if often the case when playing the exisentialist language game, we adopt the **Heideggerian** sense of the word _care_, or _concern_, i.e. the way in which a conscious Being orients itself in the world, or the manner in which we are drawn into the world, so that we might engage with it.
+[^1]: As if often the case when playing the exisentialist language game, we adopt the **Heideggerian** sense of the word _care_, or _concern_, i.e. the way in which a conscious Being orients itself in the world, or the manner in which we, as conscious Beings, are drawn into the world, so that we might engage with it.

 [^2]: `reflective consciousness` as opposed to `ontical consciousness`; i.e. the consciousness of being conscious versus being conscious.
 This is what **Heidegger** called the split between _ontology_ and _onticity_.
 According to **Heidegger**, the human is a `factical` implementation of the `Dasein`, a type of Being which is capable of reflecting on its Being.
 All of these terms will hopefully be clarified over the course of what is to come.
-It may be remarked that already the terminology is cumbersome and overwrought, to which the response is submitted, with either determination or resignation: if we are destroy philosophy, we must first understand what it is saying.
+It may be remarked that already the terminology is cumbersome and overwrought, to which the response is submitted, with the reader's choice of either determination or resignation: if we are to destroy philosophy, we must first understand what it is saying.

 [^3]: We add here the caveat the terminology so far introduced is not yet a complete and exhaustive description of the ontological relations being examined.
 Throughout the course of the present, we will attempt to elucidate what it means _to be_ in relation to Death; this neologism is the first many we will formulate, as the primary function of philosophy seems to be the production of esoteric phrases.